jaiwashington23/eng3/README.md

 Then post an image here.
 [Here's a quick tutorial for all markdown code, like making links](https://guides.github.com/features/mastering-markdown/)

 ### Reflection
 The servo wasn't hard but did have some challenging parts when it came to code.
 The cod was challenging because I was just getting back into it as well as me not being the best coder.
-I figured it out by asking for help. what helped me succed was looking at examples of code and wiring.
+I figured it out by asking for help. what helped me succeed was looking at examples of code and wiring.

+## CircuitPython_Motor control

+### Description & Code Snippets
+In this assignment, you will determine how much voltage you send to the transistor gate and that in turn will determine how much current runs from the 6 V battery pack through the motor.
+The motor/transistor part of the circuit is below. import board import analogio

+motor = analogio.AnalogOut(board.A0)
+pot = analogio.AnalogIn(board.A1)
+while True:
+    speed = pot.value
+    motor.value = speed

+  ###  Evidence

+ ### Wiring

+### Reflection